ICBI/viGEN/README.md

   *We plan to integrate this code into our Bioconductor package.*
   -	Output :
     -	This code produces counts for each region in the GFF file.
 One file is created for each virus (GFF file) for each sample.
 Three types of counts are calculated - “in region”, “on boundary” and “in gaps”.
 This output is available as a “.csv” file and “Rdata” files.
     -	Collate all read counts across all samples and across all top viruses to create a matrix.
     This code is provided as a fully reproducible code in the R programming language in the form of an R markdown file [**collate.output.files.Rmd**](https://github.com/ICBI/viGEN/blob/master/collate.output.files.Rmd).
 A readable version of this file is also provided here: https://github.com/ICBI/viGEN/blob/master/collate.output.files.pdf.
 The code calculates total of “in region” and “on boundary” (referred to as “sum”) when collating.
 This code will also add virus annotation using information from “Complete_Sequence_info.csv” file.

     -	Application: These gene and CDS count files can be used to compare case and control groups of interest using popular tools like EdgeR (http://bioconductor.org/packages/edgeR/) or DESeq2 in Bioconductor that can accept raw counts.

   The viruses that have the highest region counts are shown in table [**here**](https://docs.google.com/spreadsheets/d/1MkXZjz1zv5Jb55hXPqeNmVNaSBZTti3To812bd984jk/edit#gid=0).
 You can see various gene/CDS regions of Hepatitis B virus showing up on top with highest counts.
 This is a verification of the HBV status of the sample.

-### Variant calling
+### Variant calling - description and code
 - Install Varscan2 from here: https://sourceforge.net/projects/varscan/files/
 - Run Varscan2 on command line using the following command: `samtools mpileup -B -f /Users/ls483/Documents/SRA.GEO/viral.reference/viruses.fa -d 9999 -Q 17 -q 17 SRR1946637_un.bowtie2.sorted.bam| java -Xmx2g -jar /Users/ls483/Documents/software/varscan2/VarScan.v2.3.9.jar mpileup2cns --output-vcf 1 --min-var-freq 0.01 | awk '/^#/ || $7=="PASS"' > /Users/ls483/Documents/SRA.GEO/output_varscan2/SRR1946637_un.vcf`
 - This produces a the variants found in viruses in a standard variant call file (VCF) file format.